adobe/aepsdk-userprofile-ios/README.md

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)

-To add the AEPEdge Package to your application, from the Xcode menu select:
+To add the AEPUserProfile Package to your application, from the Xcode menu select:

 `File > Swift Packages > Add Package Dependency...`

-Enter the URL for the AEPEdge package repository: `https://github.com/adobe/aepsdk-userprofile-ios.git`.
+Enter the URL for the AEPUserProfile package repository: `https://github.com/adobe/aepsdk-userprofile-ios.git`.

 When prompted, make sure you change the branch to `main`.
-(Once the repo is public, we will reference specific tags/versions instead of a branch)

-Alternatively, if your project has a `Package.swift` file, you can add AEPEdge directly to your dependencies:
+Alternatively, if your project has a `Package.swift` file, you can add AEPUserProfile directly to your dependencies:

 ```
 dependencies: [